wolfaherd/SimpleCMakeDemo/README.md

-# CMakeDemo
+# SimpleCMakeDemo
-cmake library and usage demo
+a simple demo which shows how to build library by cmake tool